The Ohio Sales Tax Holiday is August 1 through August 14, 2025. Enjoy two weeks of tax-free shopping on clothes and school supplies!

 - Costumes

-- Baby receiving blankets, diapers, children and adults, including disposable diapers, rubber pants
+- Baby receiving blankets and diapers for children and adults, including disposable diapers and rubber pants.

 - Garters and garter belts, girdles, formal wear, and wedding apparel.

-What school items are exempt (free from sales and tax) during the Ohio Sales Tax Holiday?
+What school items are exempt (free from sales and tax)?

 - Binders